oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 Fire up the app and try to login as **linda** in an incognito window.
 You should see the same home template as before.
 Kill that incognito window, open another one and login as **louise**.
 You should see the new beta template.

-{% img blog/okta-split-spring-security/beta-experience.png alt:"beta experience" width:"600" %}
+{% img blog/okta-split-spring-security/beta-experience.png alt:"beta experience" width:"600" %}{: .center-image }

 ### Make Your New Functionality Generally Available